 If I didn’t get to these tasks in January, I try to complete them this month.

 - Cut back dead plant matter.
 Trash it if it was diseased, otherwise compost it.
 I like to compost in place by chopping the organic matter into smaller pieces that will feed the soil life and break down easily.
 Leaving the roots intact will also feed the soil life.
-See my article Building the Right Compost Bin.
+See my article Building a Compost Bin (5 Ways).

 - Weed garden beds.